xmessner/ansible/README.md

   user: optimus
   sudo: yes
 ```
+YAML take care of indentation, so don't forget to double space at the begining.

 When playbook is lauch it will use the ssh key and then log into the remote server with **optimus** as user.
 All actions will be launched with sudo (root).
-So be really carfull when you write playooks.
+So be really carefull when you write playooks.

 # Future playbooks (wishes)